filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 The work involves the following:

+- Deep dive the filecoin current block sync protocol implementation;
+- Figure out the bottle-neck and root-cause of current protocol;
+- Deploy gateway on to backbone network and Testing;
-- Integration with p2p protocol of Filecoin blockchain;
+- Integration bloXroute BDN open-sourced p2p protocol with libp2p/IPFS protocol of Filecoin blockchain;
-- Conversion of messages from Filecoin p2p protocol to bloXroute BDN open-sourced p2p protocol;
+- Conversion of messages and faster propagation;
 - Block compression and faster propagation;
 - Faster transaction propagation;
 - Testing;